BEEAH announces commitment to achieving net-zero emissions by 2040

 PHOTO

-Sharjah, UAE: Aligning with the COP28 consensus, the UAE’s Net Zero by 2050 Strategic Initiative and the global 1.5 C ambition, BEEAH has announced its commitment to achieving net-zero emissions by 2040 within its operations by methodically building on its initiatives and projects that are already working towards this target.
+BEEAH has announced its commitment to achieving net-zero emissions by 2040 within its operations by methodically building on its initiatives and projects that are already working towards this target, and in line with the COP28 consensus, the UAE’s Net Zero by 2050 Strategic Initiative and the global 1.5°C ambition.

 With the conclusion of COP28, the UAE officially became the first nation to deliver a global stocktake report, rallying 200 countries to reach a consensus on key actions for the next decade, including the phasing out of fossil fuels, signalling an unprecedented occurrence of global solidarity towards positive climate action.
 As a climate supporter at COP28, BEEAH participated in dialogue, exchanged insights and launched landmark new projects to align with these developments.
 This has enabled BEEAH to progress towards net zero within the organisation while helping fulfil the climate ambitions of its partners and cities of operation.

 To date, BEEAH has already made tremendous progress in driving towards net zero.
-In the emirate of Sharjah alone, BEEAH’s zero-waste strategies have enabled BEEAH to achieve a landmark 90% landfill waste diversion.
-As a result, BEEAH has reduced Sharjah’s dependence on landfills, and is therefore supporting the reduction of landfill emissions, which account for 60% of greenhouse gasses emitted in UAE’s waste management sector.
+In the emirate of Sharjah alone, BEEAH’s zero-waste strategies have enabled BEEAH to achieve a landmark 90 percent landfill waste diversion.
+As a result, BEEAH has reduced Sharjah’s dependence on landfills, and is therefore supporting the reduction of landfill emissions, which account for 60 percent of greenhouse gasses emitted in UAE’s waste management sector.

 “As an organisation headquartered in the UAE, BEEAH has been closely aligned with the national sustainability agenda since our foundation,” said Khaled Al Huraimel, Group CEO of BEEAH.
-"In less than 15 years since BEEAH’s founding, we have nearly reached our target of zero waste to landfill waste in Sharjah with a 90% waste diversion rate that is steadily increasing to reach 100% - a regional first.
+"In less than 15 years since BEEAH’s founding, we have nearly reached our target of zero waste to landfill waste in Sharjah with a 90 percent waste diversion rate that is steadily increasing to reach 100 percent - a regional first.
 Over the next 15 years, we will build on our existing emission reduction strategies, adopt new innovations, diligently track our progress, and achieve net-zero emissions by 2040.”

 Driving BEEAH’s pathway to achieve total landfill waste diversion and net-zero emissions is BEEAH’s end-to-end waste management ecosystem, which includes digitally-enabled waste collection with route-optimised fleet operations, an integrated waste management complex that processes and recycles nearly all types of waste, and groundbreaking waste-to-energy innovations.